PitPietro/c-project/README.md

 ```

 ### 3. Release Branches
-Once `develop` has enough features for a release, you need to fork a `release` branch off `develop`.
+Once `develop` has enough features for a release, you need to fork a `release` branch off of `develop`.
 By creating this branch, you starts the next *release cycle*: so no new features can be added after this point (only bug fixes, documentation generation, and other release-oriented tasks should go in this branch).
 Once it's ready to ship, `release` branch gets merged into `main` and tagged with a version number.
 In addition, it should be merged back into `develop`, which may have progressed since the release was initiated.

 Using a dedicated branch to prepare releases makes it possible for one team to publish the current release while another team continues working on features for the next release.
 It also creates well-defined phases of development.